mitin001/blog/2026/01/12/planet-money-ai-bubble.md

 ## What is an economic bubble?

+It's when the pricing model established by the market stops making sense in the face of misguided investment decisions of the public.

-> The textbook definition of a bubble is that it's when people start buying and selling something at prices way above what it's actually worth
+> It's when people start buying and selling something at prices way above what it's actually worth.

-Robin Greenwood is a professor of finance at Harvard Business School
+When confronted with a high price of something, Robin Greenwood urges consumers to ask themselves whether it really delivers the value that could match the price.

 > A bubble is something that we can point to as being irrationally valued relative to the value that it delivers.

+If the stock price is high but worth it to you because you think it might make you rich, take into account the probability that the stock will become worthless before you have the chance to sell it.
+Would it still be worth its price for you?

-> that price just keeps going up, and up, and up, until one day, it pops.
+> That price just keeps going up, and up, and up, until one day, it pops.
 The price crashing down to reality.
 And a lot of people lose their money or lose their jobs.

 ## What are the conditions for the formation of a bubble?